Company: Caixa Geral de Depósitos

 Altina Sebastián González is graduated in Economy (1977) for the Católica University, holds a PhD in Corporate Management (1983) for the IESE (Barcelon, Universidade de Navarra) and holds a Post-Doc in Banking (1986) for the Harvard Business School.

-In the academic area, she is an associate professor in the Finances department of Complutense University of Madrid, where she teaches Bank Management.
+In the academic filed, she is an associate professor in the Finances department of Complutense University of Madrid, where she teaches Bank Management.
 She actively contributes with other universities, in Pompeu Fabra University in Barcelona, where she teaches Corporate Finance and in the Católica University in Lisbon, as visiting professor of executive courses in Portugal and Africa.

 Altina González has a vast experience in executive teaching, once she structured in-company programs to different organizations, such as: Euroforum Escorial, Telefónica, Hewlett-Packard, Indra, Andersen Consulting, Accenture, Amena, BBVA, Iberia, Santander Central Hispano, Caja Madrid, La Caixa, Caixa Galicia, Instituto de Estudios Bursátiles – IEB, CAM, Caixanova, BCP- Millennium, Caixa Geral de Depósitos, Ecuatorian Banks, Portuguese Banking Association e Banking Sector of Angola, and others.

-She is also partner and consultor in banking at Diagnóstico y Soluciones, SL, a financial consulting company, that has been developing projects for the European Commission such as “The EU market for consumer long-term savings vehicles: Comparative analysis of products, market structure, costs, distribution system and consumer savings patterns” and “Corporate Social Responsibility for SMEs”.
+She is also partner and adviser in banking at Diagnóstico y Soluciones, SL, a financial consulting company, that has been developing projects for the European Commission such as “The EU market for consumer long-term savings vehicles: Comparative analysis of products, market structure, costs, distribution system and consumer savings patterns” and “Corporate Social Responsibility for SMEs”.